katas94/UniMod/README.md

-# Mango
+# UniMod
-A Unity package that adds mod support for your project
+A Unity package that adds modding support to your project.